HOD in inner models with Woodin cardinals: below

 \begin{proof} To prove that $(a)$ implies $(b)$ we assume toward a contradiction that $(b)$ is false.
 So in $M_n(x)[g]$ for all dlm-suitable $y \in \BS$ and $M(y)$ witnessing this with $(\cN, s) \in \cI^{M(y)}$ and all correctly guided finite stacks on $\cN$ with last model $\cM \in M(y)$, there is a correctly guided finite stack on $\cM$ with last model $\cR \in \cG^{M(y)}$ such that $\cP^{M(y)}(\cR|\delta^\cR) \vDash \neg \varphi(\pi^{M(y)}_{(\cN,s),(\cR,s)}(\bar{\xi}), t)$.

-We can assume without loss of generality that $\cN \in M_n(x)$ is the last model of a correctly guided finite stack on $M_{n+1}^-$ via the canonical iteration strategy $\Sigma_{M_{n+1}^-}$ and strongly $s$-iterable below $\kappa$ with respect to branches choosen by $\Sigma_{M_{n+1}^-}$.
+We can assume without loss of generality that $\cN \in M_n(x)$ is the last model of a correctly guided finite stack on $M_{n+1}^-$ via the canonical iteration strategy $\Sigma_{M_{n+1}^-}$ and strongly $s$-iterable below $\kappa$.
 Moreover, we can assume that $max(s)$ is a uniform indiscernible.
 If this is not already the case, we replace $\cN$ by a pseudo-iterate of the result of the pseudo-comparison of $\cN$ with $M_{n+1}^-$ using Lemma \ref{lem:pseudocomp} and Corollary \ref{cor:itintoG}.

 \begin{claim} There are $n$-suitable premice $\cN_k \in \cF^+$ for $k < \omega$ which are cofinal in $\cF^+$ such that $\cN_0 = \cN$ and for all $k<\omega$, where $\bar{\xi}_k = i_{\cN_0,\cN_k}(\bar{\xi})$ is the image of $\bar{\xi}$ under the iteration map induced by $\Sigma_{M_{n+1}^-}$. \end{claim} \begin{proof} Let $(\cQ_i \st i < \omega)$ be an enumeration of $\cF^+$ and $\cN_0 = \cN$.
 Then we construct $\cN_{k+1}$ inductively.
 So assume that we already constructed $\cN_k$ and pseudo-coiterate $\cN_k$ with $\cQ_k$ to some model $\cN_k^*$ (see Lemma \ref{lem:pseudocomp}).
 By assumption $(b)$ is false, so let $\cR$ be a counterexample witnessing this for $\cN_k^*$ and the dlm-suitable premouse $M_n(x)$.
 That means $\cR \in \cG$ is the last model of a correctly guided finite stack on $\cN_k^*$ such that $M_n(\cR|\delta^\cR) = \cP^{M_n(x)}(\cR|\delta^\cR) \vDash \neg \varphi(i_{\cN,\cR}(\bar{\xi}),t)$ as $i_{\cN,\cR} \upharpoonright H_s^{\cN} = \pi_{(\cN,s),(\cR,s)}$.
 But $\cR \in \cF^+$ since $\cR \in \cG$ and it is a correct iterate of $\cQ_k$.
 Thus we can let $\cN_{k+1} = \cR$. \end{proof}